-(f) The All-University Judiciary shall meet at least once every two weeks.
-It shall meet in special session upon twenty-four hour notice, at the call of the Chairman, when a case arises in which immediate consideration is requested.
+The Judiciary determines its own rules of procedure and the Justices may be reappointed for α twelve-month period.
+This branch of Student Government meets in special session upon twenty-four hour notice at the call of the Chairman, when α case arises in which immediate consideration is requested.